 Heroin use in the United States has more than doubled since 2007, with more than 800,000 Americans taking the drug.
 Roughly 10% of the survey population are first-time users.
 There were also nearly 16,000 deaths by heroin overdose in 2017, doubling in only four years since 2013.
-And the problem keeps getting worse.
+The problem keeps getting worse.
 Although heroin is an illegal, unregulated street drug, it is considered a part of the opioid family.
 Opioids also include prescription pain killers like oxycodone, morphine, and fentanyl.
-Like these other drugs, it creates a powerful euphoric feeling in the user, and can quickly lead to addiction.
+Like these other drugs, it creates a powerful euphoric feeling in the user and quickly leads to addiction.
 If you think you’re at risk of becoming addicted to heroin, we want you to know you’re not alone.
-Keep reading to learn more about our Weymouth, MA, heroin addiction treatment program.

 Despite what you see on TV, there’s no standard profile for a heroin user.
-They come from all walks of life—different ages, races, and classes.
-Many of them were opioid users first, who turned to heroin when their supply became too hard or expensive to maintain.
+They come from all walks of life, different ages, races, and classes.
+Many were opioid users first, who turned to heroin when their supply became too hard or expensive to maintain.
 A staggering 80% of heroin users say this is how they got started on the drug.

 Heroin operates like other opioids.
 It suppresses an individual’s ability to experience pain while triggering a powerful sense of euphoria in the brain’s pleasure centers.
 While the high lasts, there is no pain, no depression or anxiety, no fear.
 As the person continues to chase this feeling, the amount of heroin needed to create it increases.

-This how addiction starts.
+This is how addiction starts.
 The user becomes obsessed with their next fix, planning their life around how to score, shirking responsibilities and once-enjoyable activities to use, and overlooking even the most basic self-care.
 Heroin is merciless.
-But our Weymouth, MA, heroin addiction treatment center can help you get your life back.
+But our Weymouth, MA, heroin addiction treatment center can help you address heroin addiction.

 Am I an Addict?

 Our Weymouth, MA, heroin addiction treatment program helps a wide variety of people break the cycle of heroin addiction.
 Is heroin a problem in your life?
-Ask yourself the following questions, Do you:
+Ask yourself if you:

 - Experience cravings before your next use?